Togail Bruidne Dá Derga: Summary

 After Conaire Mór has already broken several of his taboos, he travels south along the coast of Ireland.
-He is advised to stay the night at Da Derga's Hostel, but as he approaches it, he sees three men dressed in red riding red horses arriving before him.
+He is advised to stay the night at Da Derga's Hostel, but as he approaches it, he sees three men dressed in red and riding red horses arriving before him.
 He realises that three red men have preceded him into the house of a red man (as Dá Derga means "Red God"), and another of his geasa has been broken.
 His three foster-brothers, the three sons of Dond Désa, whom Conaire had exiled to Alba (Britain) for their crimes, had made alliance with the king of the Britons, Ingcél Cáech, and they were marauding across Ireland with a large band of followers.
 They attack Da Derga's Hostel.
 Three times they attempt to burn it down, and three times the fire is put out.
 Conaire, protected by his champion Mac Cécht and the Ulster hero Conall Cernach, kills six hundred before he reaches his weapons, and a further six hundred with his weapons.
 He asks for a drink as he is cursed with a magical thirst, but all the water has been used to put out the fires.
 Mac Cécht travels across Ireland with Conaire's cup, but none of the rivers will give him water.
 He returns with a cup of water just in time to see two men cutting Conaire's head off.
 He kills both of them.
 Conaire's severed head drinks the water and recites a poem praising Mac Cécht.
 The battle rages for three more days.
 Mac Cécht is killed, but Conall Cernach escapes.